Updated March 17, 2023

 - & many more…

-UML deployment diagram is very important as it not only helps us to visualize but also helps us to understand better the whole system.
-A simple and efficient UML deployment diagram greatly helps us to make a visual diagram of how these hardware components are inter-linked, what is the relation between each hardware component, how the software resides in these hardware components.
+UML deployment diagram is very important as it helps us visualize and helps us better understand the whole system.
+A simple and efficient UML deployment diagram greatly helps us make a visual diagram of how these hardware components are inter-linked, the relation between each hardware component, and how the software resides in these hardware components.
 Also, there are other types of UML diagrams that are important to understand for the efficient making of the systems.